Learn skills in analysing the financial, technical, and environmental performance of energy projects.

 - Financial analysis through Real Option Value (ROV)

-This year's course will run from 29 June to 23 July 2022.
-All classes will be scheduled outside of business hours, on Wednesdays, Thursdays and Saturdays.
-The course will be held in a hybrid format (in-person and online).
+All classes will be scheduled outside of business hours.
 Students are expected to attend in person at the University of Melbourne campus in Parkville, Victoria.
-Zoom links will be available for those unable to attend.
+Zoom links are available as a back-up for those unable to attend onsite.

 Presenter and Convener